GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 3. Copy the [terraform.tfvars.tmpl](environment/0-bootstrap/terraform.tfvars.tmpl) file to `terraform.tfvars`
 4. Modify the `terraform.tfvars` file to reflect your environment
   - `project_id` - your project ID
+  - `deletion_protection` - Set to `true` to protect you cluster and GCS buckets from accidental deletion by Terraform apply/destroy commands.
+Unless this field is set to false, a terraform destroy or terraform apply that would delete the cluster or non-empty GCS buckets will fail.
   - `create_automation_bucket` - set to `true` if you want to create a new automation bucket; set to `false` if you want to use an existing bucket
   - `automation_bucket` - the name and location of a bucket you want to use for automation.
 If you use an existing bucket the `location` field will be ignored
   - `create_automation_sa` - set to `true` if you want to create a new automation service account; set to `false` if you want to use an existing service account